 Word Error Rate: 95.4%

-Despite rapid progress in AI over the past year, handwriting OCR remains a specialised problem that general document platforms still struggle to solve reliably.
+Despite rapid progress in AI over the past year, handwriting OCR remains a specialized problem that general document platforms still struggle to solve reliably.
 Improvements in large language models and vision systems have not yet translated into consistently accurate handwriting recognition at scale.